n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.clockify.md

 # Clockify

-Clockify node allows you to automate work in the Clockify platform and integrate Clockify with other applications. n8n has built-in support for a wide range of Clockify features, which includes basic operations like creating, updating, getting, and deleting tasks, time entries, projects, and tags.
+The Clockify node allows you to automate work in the Clockify platform and integrate Clockify with other applications. n8n has built-in support for a wide range of Clockify features, which includes basic operations like creating, updating, getting, and deleting tasks, time entries, projects, and tags.

 On this page, you'll find a list of operations the Clockify node supports and links to more resources.